Schedule a new home warranty inspection before time runs out.

 - Health and safety violations of the building code

-Protect your investment and contact Shelter West Home Inspections to schedule your warranty inspection.
+Protect your investment and contact Shelter West Home Inspections to schedule your new home warranty inspection.